wormholecowboy/programming-notes/vim.md

 Jump to mark: “ <key>
 Use m <capital keys> for global marks

-# CUT, COPY, PASTE

-vip - select whole paragraph
-vib - select inside parenth
-vab - select parenth
-viB - select inside brackets
-vaB - select brackets
-ciB - change inside brackets

-# BUFFERS

-:ls // list of current buffers
-:bdelete <file> OR <num> (can do multiple)
-:sbuffer <nameORnum> // open buff in new split

 :e edit
 :b // open new buffer
+:sbuffer <nameORnum> // open buff in new split
+:sb
 Close all but current: Ctrl w o
 Open new split: w v, w s
 Equal splits: ctrl w =